Nagendra1997/mesibo-documentation/conferencing.md

 title: Mesibo Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and Chat API
 ---

-Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events, webinars, on-demand streaming, and more.
-The platform is available as native and web based offerings, that can be used both on the cloud and on-premise at no additional cost.
+Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events, webinars, on-demand streaming, and more which can be deployed both on cloud and on-premise at no additional cost.

 Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application with minimal setup and cost.